ts-nathan-schroeder/anglular-expanded-example/README.md

 ### Sign up for Free Trial account
 You will need a ThoughtSpot Free Trial account [here](https://www.thoughtspot.com/trial).

-## Liveboard and Search Components
-This app consists of the parimary app component, along with two others: Liveboard and Search.
-These embed their respective thoughtspot interfaces.

 ### Clone Github Repo
 Clone the ThoughtSpot Quickstarts repo.